SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 At this point, the enzymes needed to assist Mitosis is also synthesized.

 ### M => Mitosis!
 Mitosis is the process by which the cell actually divide.
-It consists of four parts: prophase, metaphase, anaphase, telophase and a final
+It consists of four parts — prophase, metaphase, anaphase, telophase — and a final seperation called cytokenisis (for animals)

 **Prophase**